virajd98/Tutorial_SCI2025-Hybrid_QLS_for_CFD/README.md

 # Hybrid Quantum Linear Solver: A hands on tutorial with Qiskit

 A hybrid quantum-classical implementation of **Variational Quantum Linear Solvers** for solving systems of linear equations on quantum computers, with applications to Computational Fluid Dynamics (CFD).

+This repository is developed for the tutorial on Hybrid Quantum Linear Solvers at Super Computing India(SCI), 2025

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)